rangle/angular-training-slides/slides/src/content/directives.md

 })
 ```

-It has an input property called "ngStyle" which expects an object
+It has an input property called `ngStyle` which expects an object

 ```ts
 class NgStyleDirective {